-- This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to BRHP, if the family or family member who is the victim reasonably believed that he or she was imminently threatened by harm from further violence if he or she remained in the unit. - BRHP has adopted HUD's Model Emergency Transfer Plan, form HUD-5381.
+This condition applies even when the family has moved out of its unit in violation of the lease, with or without prior notification to BRHP, if the family or family member who is the victim reasonably believed that there was imminently threatened by harm from further violence if they remained in the unit.

+BRHP has adopted HUD's Model Emergency Transfer Plan, form HUD-5381.
 See Appendix C.

-- BRHP will request that the resident request the emergency transfer using form HUD-5383, and BRHP will request documentation in accordance with the section on Documentation. - BRHP reserves the right to waive the documentation requirement if it determines that a statement or other corroborating evidence from the family or family member will suffice.
-In such cases, BRHP will document the waiver in the family's file. - BRHP may choose to provide a voucher to facilitate an emergency transfer of the victim without first terminating the assistance of the perpetrator. - Before granting an emergency transfer, BRHP will ensure the victim is eligible to receive continued assistance based on the citizenship or immigration status of the victim.
+BRHP will request that the resident request the emergency transfer using form HUD-5383, and BRHP will request documentation in accordance with the section on Documentation.

+BRHP reserves the right to waive the documentation requirement if it determines that a statement or other corroborating evidence from the family or family member will suffice.
+In such cases, BRHP will document the waiver in the family's file.